 At the time of the epidemic on ‘Gros Michel’, the banana industry didn’t know how to stop the disease from spreading.
 What it did instead is clear virgin forest to establish plantations, which it needed to replace the infested ones that had been abandoned.
 Except that the disease followed.
 What the industry didn’t know, or refused to recognize, is that the planting material was infected.
 Until the late 1980s, commercial plantations were planted with suckers, the offshoots produced by banana plants.
 All that was needed to start a new outbreak was a few infected offshoots plucked from asymptomatic plants.

 Nowadays, commercial plantations are usually planted with clean material produced through the process of tissue culture.
 Unless contaminated potting soil has been used, the planting material is not believed to be driving the spread of TR4.
 Within a country, the fungal spores most likely spread in soil sticking to shoes, vehicles or farm equipment, as well as in water, especially in areas prone to flooding.
 In China, for example, TR4 has followed its host from east to west as banana production expanded.
-The jumps to the Middle East, Pakistan and Mozambique are more perplexing, but hardly surprising considering the comings and goings across borders of plantation workers and managers, some of whom are bound to have come into contact with TR4.
+The jumps to the Middle East, Pakistan and Mozambique are more perplexing, but hardly surprising considering the comings and goings of industry staff, and even tools and equipment, between countries.